mapprotocol/docs/develop/chains-connect.md

 ## Filecoin
 * `Coming soon`

-# How to integration MAP Protocol with EVM-Compatible Chains
+# How to integrate MAP Protocol with EVM-Compatible Chains
 If your chain is EVM-compatible, you can easily connect and integrate with MAP Protocol to achieve omnichain.
 Read more on [Integration of MAP with EVM-Compatible Chains](map-relay-chain/getting-started/Integration-EVM-Compatible-Chains.md).

 # How to build a dApp with MAP Protocol